Chimney Pots and Chimney Cowls Fitted in London

 - The chimney is affected by ‘down-draught’; this is when air is being forced down the chimney, usually caused by wind flow.

 - Birds nesting or entering the chimney flue – birds love nesting in chimneys and can return even if the nest has been removed.

 - Rain entry – rain can cause damp issues or staining in the fireplace.

 - Improve draught – the speed of which gasses are evacuated is vital.
 Some cowls are designed to improve the chimney draught.

 - Cap a disused flue – if a fireplace is unused, it is a good idea to cap the top to stop heat loss and birds nesting or entering.

-There are a huge selection of chimney pots and cowls, the type of appliance will dictate the type of terminal that can be used.
+There is a huge selection of chimney pots and cowls, the type of appliance will dictate the type of terminal that can be used.
 It is important to identify the fuel type of the appliance; most terminals are only suitable for certain fuels.

 A professional chimney sweep will be able to diagnose problems and advise any remedial work required to the chimney terminal.
-To make any changes will involve working at height and hugely affect the performance of the flue, a competent person must undertake this type of work.
+To make any changes will involve working at height and hugely affect the performance of the chimney flue, a competent person must undertake this type of work.